Jessica Lorimer

 My research explores how schools use "Ed-Tech" to monitor for suicide risk, focusing specifically on themes of risk and responsibility.
 I am supervised by Professor Ilina Singh and Dr. Tom Douglas.

 Previously I have worked as a research assistant in the Neuroscience, Ethics and Society group at the Department of Psychiatry.
 In this position I helped organize a Young People's Advisory Group, which is part of a larger network of UK groups advocating for young people's participation in research and healthcare advocacy.
 I also worked for a project called BeGOOD:EIE, which aims to bring young people’s voices into ethical debates related to mental health interventions.
-You can learn more about the project at www.begoodeie.com or on Instagram/Twitter at @BeGOOD_EIE.
+You can learn more about the project on our website or on Instagram/Twitter at @BeGOOD_EIE.

 I hold an undergraduate degree in Psychology from Occidental College (USA) and a MSc in Developmental Psychology from Maastricht University (Netherlands).
 My research interests include early intervention in mental health, ethical implications of new technologies and digital methods.